 David M. Loev received his law degree from Southern Methodist University in 1997 and received a B.B.A. in accounting from the University of Texas at Austin in 1992.
 David was admitted to the State Bar of Texas in 1997.
 David is also a Certified Public Accountant.
 David is a member of the American Association of Attorney-Certified Public Accountants and the American Bar Association.
 David is a member of the American Bar Association – Alternative Dispute Resolution Section, Texas Bar Association – Alternative Dispute Resolution Section, the Houston Bar Association – Securities Litigation Section, and a Candidate for Credentialing with the Texas Mediator Credentialing Association.

-●David M. Loev is currently serving on the Board of Directors of the Hebrew Free Loan Association of Houston.
+●David M. Loev elected President of the Houston Hebrew Free Loan Association for 2017 and 2018.
 David served as Co-Chair of Israel Bonds New Leadership Division from 2010-2012.

 ●David M. Loev named as a Top Texas Lawyer, and a Texas Super Lawyer – 2005, 2006.
 Super Lawyers is a Thompson Reuters Service.